Aliases for KLRB1 Gene

 GeneCards Summary for KLRB1 Gene

-KLRB1 (Killer Cell Lectin-Like Receptor Subfamily B, Member 1) is a Protein Coding gene.
-Diseases associated with KLRB1 include cytomegalovirus infection.
-Among its related pathways are Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
+KLRB1 (Killer Cell Lectin Like Receptor B1) is a Protein Coding gene.
+Diseases associated with KLRB1 include Cytomegalovirus Infection and Inflammatory Bowel Disease 6.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Natural Killer Cell Receptors: Human Target Cell – NK Cell Ligand-Receptor Interactions.
 GO annotations related to this gene include transmembrane signaling receptor activity and carbohydrate binding.
-An important paralog of this gene is KLRF2.
+An important paralog of this gene is KLRF1.